slaclab/lume-services/docs/model_packaging.md

 Define GitHub secret variables

 ## Caveats
 Because the repository is heavily templated, there are several things that may break on modification.
 The tests defined in the `your-project/your_project/tests` file are designed to test the following conditions:
 1. Clearly defined entrypoints
 2. Properly formatted and registerable flows
 4.

+## 6. Using the Docker image
+All releases create a docker image
+Docker image uploaded to release artifacts